GNOME/gtk/docs/reference/gtk/input-handling.md

 interaction.

 When GTK creates a `GdkSurface`, it connects to the ::event signal on it, which receives all of these input events.
-Surfaces have have signals and properties, e.g. to deal with window management related events.
+Surfaces have signals and properties, e.g. to deal with window management related events.